vege - Fotolia

-“But my idea to work in finance actually goes back to when I graduated.
+“But my idea to work in finance goes back to when I graduated.
 Unfortunately, I was ‘lucky’ enough to graduate during the financial crisis, but ended up joining Klarna when it was called Kreditor, which led to my role heading up credit risk there.”

 Fast-forwarding more than a decade, and Hussain is now realising an ambition that predates his time with Klarna.
-Again, the influence from those unicorn days that is filtering through, is simply knowing that a good idea can reach commercial viability – but not necessarily the startup inspiration itself.
+Again, the influence from those unicorn days that is filtering through is simply knowing that a good idea can reach commercial viability – but not necessarily the startup inspiration itself.

 No guarantee of being successful – just the confidence that it could

 “It’s not only the positives I’ve taken away from that experience, but the pitfalls to avoid as well.
-And that’s certainly an advantage of being part of a startup already, whether it reached unicorn status or not,” he explained.
+And that’s certainly an advantage of being part of a startup already, whether it reached unicorn status or not,” he said.
 “For example, the way we recruit is far more global and open, taking a remote-first approach.”

 Read more about fintech in Sweden